smdogroup/homepage/_sources/people.rst.txt

    :width: 120 px
    :align: right

 Bao Li is a Ph.D. candidate in the Aerospace Engineering at the Georgia Institute of Technology.
 He holds an MS degree in Aerospace Engineering from the University of Michigan.
-His work focuses on the development of the next-generation electric aircraft using advanced computational optimization methods including topology optimization and multidisciplinary design optimization.
-Currently, he is working on the novel thermal structural design, distribution propulsion system, and integrated conceptual design for the electric aircraft.
+His work focuses on the eigen problem in the topology optimization, especially the eigenvector aggregation and corresponding sensitivity analysis.
+He is also interested in the high-performance computing and efficient implementation of the topology optimization algorithms and PDE solvers.

 - External links:
     - `GitHub <https://github.com/12libao/>`_